N.B. firefighters work on bus crash rescue skills after Humboldt tragedy | CBC News

 Nicholson showed firefighters different ways of stabilizing the bus, depending on the situation.

 After that, firefighters need to be able to get into the vehicle and help people out of it, he said.
-Participants practiced on an old school bus and an old transit bus.
+Participants practised on an old school bus and an old transit bus.

 "It's very important because it not only applies to a bus, you can apply this to ... a transport truck, even a plane crash.
 The concepts are all going to be the same," Nicholson said.